M.A. with Autism Specialization

 Behavior Analyst).
 The M.A. degree also embeds most of the Clear coursework for the

-- SPED 527: Special Education in a Pluralistic Society (or equivalent)
+- SPED 527: Special Education in a Pluralistic Society (3 units)

 The course sequence varies slightly based on the age focus (young children or secondary/